Generic Name: tobramycin (TOE-bra-MYE-sin)

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you have myasthenia gravis (a condition in which the muscles become progressively paralyzed) or Parkinson disease

 - if you have hearing problems, nerve problems, kidney problems, or severe or extensive burns, or you are dehydrated

 Some MEDICINES MAY INTERACT with Tobi solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Aminoglycosides (eg, gentamicin), cephaloridine, cisplatin, colistin, cyclosporine, fludarabine, loop diuretics (eg, furosemide, ethacrynic acid), mannitol, methoxyflurane, nitrosoureas (eg, carmustine), NSAIDs (eg, ibuprofen), polymyxin B, urea, vancomycin, or viomycin because they may increase the risk of Tobi solution's side effects, including increased risk of kidney or hearing loss
+- Aminoglycosides (eg, gentamicin), cephaloridine, cisplatin, colistin, cyclosporine, fludarabine, loop diuretics (eg, furosemide, ethacrynic acid), mannitol, methoxyflurane, nitrosoureas (eg, carmustine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), polymyxin B, urea, vancomycin, or viomycin because they may increase the risk of Tobi solution's side effects, including increased risk of kidney or hearing loss

 - Beta-lactam antibiotics (eg, penicillin, imipenem, ceftizoxime) because they may decrease Tobi solution's effectiveness